yihaotan/CourseProject/README.md

 python sentiment_analyzer.py
 ```

 Run scrapper.py.
-This will write 31 text files in this format bitcoin_subreddit_YYYY_MM_DD to the src/data directory (Optional).
+This will write 31 text files in this format such as bitcoin_subreddit_2021_10_01 to the src/data directory (Optional).

 ```
 cd src